VelocityPowered/documentation/developers/command-api.rst

             if (currentArgs.length == 0) {
                 return new ArrayList<>(playerKills.keySet());

-Here the player has not typed a character after the command, so we will complete using all the player names stored in the map.
+Here the player has not typed a single character after the command, so we will complete using all the player names stored in the map.

 .. code-block:: java